The Dude Diet: Chicken Cutlets and Zucchini Noodles with Cherry Tomatoes

-While Dude Diet Chicken Cutlets are dank on their own or served with almost any side, they are especially sexy over Zucchini Pasta with Cherry Tomatoes.
+While Dude Diet Chicken Cutlets are dank on their own or served with almost any side, they are especially sexy over Zucchini Noodles with Cherry Tomatoes.
 Zucchini pasta is by no means a new concept, but since some of you dudes may not spend hours perusing Pinterest or reading food blogs, I shall take full credit for this awesomeness.
 It turns out that thinly sliced zucchini takes on a texture similar to spaghetti when lightly sautéed, which is a beautiful thing for those of you who crush pasta on the reg.
 Garlic, cherry tomatoes, and a splash of olive oil create a light, slightly sweet sauce for the “pasta” that’s finished with bright, fresh basil and a sprinkling of Parmesan cheese.

 Nutritionally, this meal is a Dude Diet masterpiece.
 It’s low in fat and refined carbohydrates, and it’s packed with lean protein and a host of necessary vitamins and anti-oxidants.
 The zucchini pasta, specifically, will do you all kinds of favors in the health department, since zucchini is basically a superfood.
 It helps lower cholesterol, prevent cancer, heart attack, and stroke, and it improves prostate health, which is always great news.
 It’s also packed with fiber, which will keep you full and satisfied all night, while improving your (questionable) digestion.
 Hallelujah.

 If you’re panicking because this recipe looks and sounds ridiculously fancy, thank you, but chill.
 As always, dudes, it’s idiot-proof.
 Prepping the chicken requires no more than 7 minutes (it took me 5, so I’m giving you a 2-minute dude buffer), and I’m pretty sure my five-year old sister could do it.
-Yes, the zucchini pasta is a little bit more labor-intensive, but it’s worth it.
+Yes, the zucchini noodles are a little bit more labor-intensive, but it’s worth it.
 Try turning on a random sports game in the background and enjoy a light beer while you slice.
 Instant fun.

-Based on its deliciousness, nutritional value, and do-ability, Dude Diet Chicken Cutlets and Zucchini Pasta with Cherry Tomatoes should be added to your repertoire immediately.
+Based on its deliciousness, nutritional value, and do-ability, Dude Diet Chicken Cutlets and Zucchini Noodles with Cherry Tomatoes should be added to your repertoire immediately.
 In the spirit of research, I made this recipe for both TR and Logan, and I can honestly say that it rocked both their worlds and their wonderland bodies.
 TR was quite overwhelmed with how delicious his apartment smelled, and he did a lot of “wow”-ing and “mmmhmmm”-ing during the meal, which is his version of the Dude’s grunts and expletives.
 As for Logan, he performed an impromptu excitement dance when I brought this out of the kitchen and called me a genius.
 He then proceeded to high-five me after he finished eating, which was a new and unexpected thing for us.

 Get in the Dude Diet game, dudes.
 Virtual butt slap.